Learn how to cook a porterhouse steak in a cast iron skillet. This simple meal is healthy and tastes like a steakhouse dinner you can make tonight!

 Store leftover steak in an airtight container in the refrigerator for up to 3 days.
 For longer storage, freeze cooked steak in a zip-top bag with the air removed for a few months.

-Seared Porterhouse Steak Recipe
+Cast Iron Porterhouse Steak

 This pan-seared porterhouse steak is an easy way to make a restaurant-quality meal at home.
 The porterhouse is a cut of beef that gives you a tender filet on one side and a juicy strip steak on the other.